Cost of Living in Wellington Florida: Complete 2026 Breakdown

 - No state income tax saves 4–6% compared to high-tax states

-- Excellent schools = $0 tuition saves $15K-$30K/year per child
+- Excellent free public schools save $15K–$30K/year per child vs. private tuition

 Is Wellington, Florida expensive to live in?

 Yes, Wellington's cost of living is about 37% higher than the national average, primarily due to housing costs.
 However, residents benefit from no state income tax, excellent free public schools, and higher-than-average incomes (median $90,924).
-For families prioritizing safety, schools, and quality of life, Wellington offers good value despite higher housing costs.
+For families prioritizing safety, schools, and quality of life, Wellington offers strong value despite higher housing costs.

 What salary do you need to live comfortably in Wellington, FL?